 As a parent, one of the best things you can do is notice when your child expresses a feeling appropriately.
 If your child says, “I am so mad right now.
 I could just scream,” let your child know that you understand and appreciate that.
 Often, your active listening skills are all that they need.
 Once they see that they expressed themselves effectively, they are likely to use a similar strategy the next time they are upset.

 It is always tough when our kids become angry and call us hurtful names.
 It is vital to remain calm and know it is not about you.
-If you want to learn ways to help your child with strong emotions, check out the Cadey course on emotional regulation.
+If you want to learn ways to help your child with strong emotions, try the Cadey app.

 Julie Anne Laser & Nicole Nicotera (2010).
 Working with adolescents: A guide for practitioners.